pyodide/pyodide/README.md

 [![Build Status](https://circleci.com/gh/iodide-project/pyodide.png)](https://circleci.com/gh/iodide-project/pyodide)

-The Python scientific stack, compiled to WebAssembly.
+Pyodide is cPython compiled to WebAssembly and running in the browser.
+It can run any pure Python package, and includes over 37 of Python's [best Data Science libraries](./packages) compiled to WebAssembly.

+Pyodide works great with Javascript.
+Proxy objects make it easy for Python and Javascript to interoperate.
-It provides transparent conversion of objects between Javascript and Python.
+Pyodide provides transparent conversion of objects between Javascript and Python.
-When inside a browser, this means Python has full access to the Web APIs.
+When inside a browser, this means Python has full access to the Window and Document objects.

+If you are using an existing Python library, and want to run it in the browser, then Pyodide is the choice for you.
+There are 4 commun use cases.

+1. You have limited Python compute server capacity.
+2. It takes longer to updoad the data, then to download the application.
+3. You want the user interface to a Python application to be very responsive.
+4; Medical privacy rules prevent your users from uploading data.

 **While closely related to the [iodide project](https://iodide.io), Pyodide may be used standalone in any context where you want to run Python inside a web